Memorial Jewellery FAQ’s Notices and Announcements

 Contact Us if you need help.
 I work from home and have small children so I’m not always able to answer straight away but I try my best.

 Q1: How long does an order take?
 Can I have an update on my order?
 And any questions about ETA’s, progress, status or any other queries about how orders are “coming along” or “doing”.

-A: Current orders are taking around three months but orders can take up to six months from receipt of both payment and elements.
+A: Current orders are taking around six weeks (without engraving/hallmarking) but orders can take up to four to six months from receipt of both payment and elements.
 Orders needing engraving and/or hallmarking can take a little longer (see question 4).
+If you need your item by a certain date then please discuss that with us prior to purchase.
 We can’t offer ETA’s/progress reports etc. You can check your order status right here.
 We update orders by changing their status to organise them.
 If there are no updates on your account that means there’s no new information; please do not ask because we don’t want to disappoint you.
 When it is ready we will update the account then add shipping info.
 We ask clients not to ask for updates as it makes the process longer for everybody, you will be directed here.
 Please be patient and we are working as hard as possible.